Got Cigars?

 While fear can be a motivator that yields begrudging obedience, it also stifles motivation and creativity.

-The mark of a leader is that they motivate the people around them to be better, rise higher and achieve more than those people thought they could.
+The mark of a leader is that they motivate the people around them to be better, rise higher, and achieve more than those people thought they could.
 They educate, mold, and inspire.

 "Leadership success always starts with vision.
-Henry Ford dreamed of a car families could afford.
+Henry Ford dreamed of a car that families could afford.
 Steve Jobs dreamed of an easy-to-use computer that would unleash creativity.
 Nelson Mandela dreamed of an integrated, prosperous South Africa.
 These were heady ideas, and they attracted more than a few sneers.
 But they weren't the daydreams of lazy people with too much time on their hands.
 They were deep-seated passions, magnetic enough to capture the minds of just a few devoted followers at first but ultimately the imaginations of millions of women and men."

 When I thought about Jon Ryan's mention of communication as a skill leaders have, I recalled a quote by Stephen Covey: "Most people do not listen with the intent to understand, they listen with the intent to reply."

 Great leaders don’t need to be the smartest person in the room.
 They don't need to be the only voice heard.
-In fact, many -- such as Richard Brandson of Virgin -- seek out those with expertise beyond their own, and then allow those experts to thrive -- rather than conform.
+In fact, many -- such as Richard Branson of Virgin -- seek out those with expertise beyond their own, and then allow those experts to thrive -- rather than conform.

-It is in the rooted predefined principles that a leader has come to own, that they have the clarity to navigate through times of crisis.
+It is in the rooted predefined principles that a leader has come to own that they have the clarity to navigate through times of crisis.
 Their principles guide them like a fog-horn does the captain of a ship to emerge safely from the blinding midst.

 No comments: